 An injury to one of these regions usually leads to straining in other areas, making an overall recovery hard to initiate.
 People tend to "chase the pain", meaning they only focus on treating an area that is actively painful, while not taking into account the fact they other areas of the body will be overcompensating...eventually leading to issues in those areas as well.

 In order to provide long lasting relief from your hip pain, you need to identify all the factors that are contributing to it.
 These factors can include muscle imbalances, short leg syndrome, herniated discs, trauma and tightness to surrounding muscle and soft tissue, etc. The list is certainly significant and it can be frustrating for people who may have no idea where to begin.

-Now, on to our second recommendation in the journey to heal your injured hip ...
+Now, on to recommendation 2 in the journey to heal your injured hip ...

-The Back/Hip T•Shellz Wrap® - Heal Your Hip For The Long Term
+The Back/Hip T•Shellz Wrap® - A Healthy Hip For The Long Term

-The best option we came across in our research to accomplish true healing of hip injuries is the Back/Hip T•Shellz Wrap®.
+The best option we came across in our research to accomplish the all important blood flow increase to soft tissue in the hip is the Back/Hip T•Shellz Wrap®.
 Use of this device results in a dramatic increase in blood flow to the injured tissues located deeper within the body - all in a non-invasive manner.

 Have you seen what happens when you add water to a flower wilted from drought?
 In essence, your injured hip is much like a "wilted" flower; your body wants to heal its injury, but needs lots of nutrients to do it.
 Blood brings new life to your cells by delivering healing nutrients and oxygen that are vital to your tissue.
 In addition, the blood carries away toxins and cellular waste cleaning the area and healing it faster.
 Without a good supply of blood, your hip simply won't heal properly.